-Water Resources Program
+Water Resources Section

 In Alaska's Constitution, water was declared a public resource belonging to the people of the state to be managed by the state for maximum benefit to the public.
 All surface and subsurface waters on all lands in Alaska are reserved to the people for common use and are subject to appropriation in accordance with the Alaska Water Use Act.
 The Water Resources Section adjudicates water rights, provides technical hydrologic support, and assures dam safety.

 Water Management Unit

 The Water Management Unit grants water rights in Alaska and issues temporary authorizations for the use of water; facilitates the maximum use of the water resource consistent with the public interest; and provides certainty and security of water rights.
 The Water Rights Map allows users access to active Water Right and Temporary Water Use Authorization spatial data.
 You may also do a search of water data with a search for water rights or a search for temporary use authorizations.